AI Failures — Eliminate Them, Now

 - Bad actors try to "hack" the model decisions by feeding in malicious inputs

 The list goes on and on...
-These are all example symptoms of the underlying disease: operational risks of AI.
+These are all example symptoms of the underlying disease: AI failures.

-Are operational risks of AI that bad?
+Are AI failures that bad?
 If you're not convinced yet that it's a serious problem, let's consider some of the consequences of leaving them within your AI systems:

 First, your data pipeline and model system will break.
 With issues like bugs and broken data pipelines, your AI system will crash, literally.
 Not only will it break, but it will also break all the time.
 If you've worked within this broad spectrum spanning data infrastructure engineering to model prototyping and productionization, you know how fragile these systems are.
 Data and ML pipelines are always actively under development, and the characteristics of the data change all the time.